Do heart attack treatments change depending where you live?

 The BHF view

-Professor Peter Weissberg, Medical Director at the British Heart Foundation, which funded the research, said: “This study shows that many people in the UK are not receiving optimal care after a heart attack.
+Professor Peter Weissberg, former Medical Director at the British Heart Foundation, which funded the research, said: “This study shows that many people in the UK are not receiving optimal care after a heart attack.

 “The data demonstrate the importance of auditing medical practice, but audit can only benefit patients if health care providers, in this case the admitting hospitals, take note of the results and take steps to improve patient care.
 The study shows there is much room for improvement.
 All hospitals should review their guidelines and ensure that they are appropriately applied to all patients.